Gifmebeer/Lager/GifmeBeerArchitecture.md

 * Receives the HTTPS request from the frontend after wallet creation/connection
 * Performs the following actions:
     1. Loads the Contract Owner information
-    2. Utilizes the ThirdWeb SDK
-    3. Interacts with the smart contract to claim the NFT for the user's address
+    2. Interacts directly with the smart contract to claim the NFT for the user's address

 ## 5. ThirdWeb SDK
-* Facilitates wallet creation/connection
+* Used only for wallet creation/connection
-* Interacts with the Smart Contract

 ## 6. Smart Contract
 * Deployed on Optimism Mainnet